 Why is it important that we grow spiritually?
 How have you grown in the last year?

 Summary: Spiritual growth happens in the context of relationships and occurs over time when we are in an environment of grace and truth.
-Growing in our relationship with ourselves and with others is no different.
+Growing in our relationship with yourself and with others is no different.
 We’ll explore five components of growth which will help us grow in our relationships.
-All the concepts in this lesson can be found in the book Changes That Heal by Henry Cloud.
+All the concepts in this lesson can be found in the book How People Grow by Henry Cloud.

 Note: This lesson has few discussion questions due to the deep and personal nature of some components of growth.
 Feel free to volunteer to share your thoughts on each of them, but don’t pressure anyone to share.